 Dr Craig came to Singapore in 2012 to head Wheelock College, a Boston-based liberal arts college whose programmes overseas focused on education.
-Prior to relocating to Asia, Dr Craig spent most of her career at Harvard University.
-Most recently, she was Executive Director of the university’s Center for European Studies which was founded as a graduate and post-doctoral research centre for the study of Europe.
+Prior to relocating to Asia, Dr Craig spent most of her career at Harvard University, most recently, as Executive Director of the university’s Center for European Studies, a leading graduate and post-doctoral research centre for the study of Europe.
 Dr Craig’s experience in Asia began at the Harvard Institute for International Development where she worked in numerous countries doing research and policy advising in the social sector.
 Invited by the Asian Development Bank to examine the quality of life in rural Asia, she carried out fieldwork in China, India and Thailand, eventually co-authoring a book on the topic.
 Subsequently, she developed a year-long project on infrastructure in China that was based in the Foreign Capital Management division of the Chinese Ministry of Finance.

 A native of Philadelphia, Dr Craig is the product of a liberal arts education.
 She graduated with an undergraduate degree in Economics from Swarthmore College and a PhD from Yale in Sociology, where her focus was on political institution building and democratic transitions in Europe.
 At Yale-NUS, Dr Craig has taught Contemporary European Politics and is a resident faculty member in Elm College.